What are proton pump inhibitors (PPIs)?

 - Acute interstitial nephritis (AIN)

-Beasley Allen lawyers are currently investigating PPI induced acute interstitial nephritis cases.
-If you or a loved one suspect you have suffered AIN as a result of PPI use, contact us by filling out the form on this page.
+Beasley Allen lawyers are currently investigating PPI-induced acute interstitial nephritis cases.
+If you or a loved one suspect you have suffered AIN due to PPI use, please contact us.